Beaujolais Nouveau launches extraordinary 2011

 A decree in 1951 allowed the sale of wines from the same year.
 At first the starting date was in December and Beaujolais growers managed to get that pushed back to mid-November.

-In the beginning, the new Beaujolais was mainly a festive event in the wine bars of the city of Lyon, just 30 km south of the growing area and still the epicentre of the increasingly global Beaujolais bash with a midnight party that sees 400 litres of the wine being served in just half an hour.
+In the beginning, the new Beaujolais was mainly a festive event in the wine bars of the city of Lyon, just 30 km south of the growing area and still the epicenter of the increasingly global Beaujolais bash with a midnight party that sees 400 liters of the wine being served in just half an hour.

 In 1966, the 250 stores of the wine retail chain Nicolas in Paris started a special Beaujolais Nouveau operation and later firms such as Georges Duboeuf took the wine to export markets.